brkt1/global-harvest-logistics/LOADING_SYSTEM.md

 ## Demo Page

-Visit `/loading-demo` to see all loading variations in action.
+The loading system is integrated throughout the application.
+You can see the loading animations in action when using forms, navigation, and other interactive elements.

 ## Brand Integration